paulspencerwilliams/auctionsniperjava/README.md

 ## TDD a feature with just one field, and then expand

 ## Extract a logging class, and test it's invoked!

+## Struggling to remember a use case for states

+but I'd like to learn more, seem a useful tool to keep in the bag